mdn/content/files/en-us/web/api/fetch_api/index.md

 ## Fetch Interfaces

 - {{DOMxRef("fetch()")}}
-  - : The `fetch()` method used to fetch a resource.
+  - The `fetch()` method is used to fetch a resource.
+Learn more about making requests in the [Using Fetch guide](/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 - {{DOMxRef("Headers")}}
-  - : Represents response/request headers, allowing you to query them and take different actions depending on the results.
+  - The `Headers` interface represents response/request headers, allowing you to query them and take different actions depending on the results.
+Explore header manipulation in the [Using Fetch guide](/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 - {{DOMxRef("Request")}}
-  - : Represents a resource request.
+  - The `Request` interface represents a resource request.
+Create and customize requests for your needs.
+See examples in the [Using Fetch guide](/en-US/docs/Web/API/Fetch_API/Using_Fetch).

 - {{DOMxRef("Response")}}
-  - : Represents the response to a request.
+  - The `Response` interface represents the response to a request.
+Learn how to handle different response scenarios in the [Using Fetch guide](/en-US/docs/Web/API/Fetch_API/Using_Fetch).

+These interfaces play a crucial role in utilizing the Fetch API effectively.
+Refer to the linked guides for detailed information and practical examples.

 ## Specifications